 The science behind why this is beneficial: Seeing the time when waking up in the middle of the night or early morning can trigger a feeling of pressure to get back to sleep, thus activating the sympathetic system.
-Also, if your alarm clock has a screen, the blue light can trigger the light receptors in your eyes which, in turn, signal the timekeeper in your brain to be awake.
+Also, if your alarm clock has a screen, the blue light can trigger the light receptors in your eyes which, in turn, signals the timekeeper in your brain to be awake, leading to sleepless nights.

 15. Limit sleep disruptions from your partner’s snoring

 We recommend earplugs or white noise machines.
 It also may be wise for your partner to discuss his/her snoring patterns with a healthcare provider, as it may be a symptom of a medical condition/sleep disorder like Obstructive Sleep Apnea.

 The science behind why this is beneficial: The brain does not shut off at night while we sleep.
 Instead, it “downregulates” in order to continue being able to respond to threats such as a fire alarm going off.
 External noises may fragment sleep as the brain gets pulled to attend to the noise and ensure it does not need to respond.

 16. Stay restful in order to allow any remaining sleep to unfold

 If you’re naturally waking up within 1-3 hours prior to your desired wake time, stay restful until then.
 This can include the 4-7-8 breathing exercise, reading non-engaging content under dim light, or focusing on a time you felt very calm and relaxed (e.g., visiting a museum on vacation, fishing, etc).